128technology/influx-importer/docker/README.md

 This docker container contains InfluxDB, Grafana, and the Influx-importer application.

+🔥 **The docker deployment is in a prototype phase.
+There are numerous work items to be addressed before this is production worthy.** 🔥

 # Building

 To build run the following from the project root directory!